ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 ~~~
 {: .source}

-You can start python:
+You can start python and execute the commands interactively:
 ~~~
 $ module load StdEnv/2016.4 python/2.7.14
 $ source ~/e27/bin/activate
 $ python
 ~~~
 {: .source}
-and execute the commands interactively, or save these commands in the file make_models.py and run the program:
+Or save these commands in the file make_models.py and run it non-iteractively:
 ~~~
 $ module load StdEnv/2016.4 python/2.7.14
 $ source ~/e27/bin/activate
 $ python make_models.py
 ~~~
 {: .source}
-The modeRNA program will run and create two model files, chain_C_model_A.pdb, and chain_D_model_B.pdb.
+The modeRNA program will create two model files, chain_C_model_A.pdb, and chain_D_model_B.pdb.
 Ensure that the program added all missing residues and did not move any residues present in the original structure file.

 > ## How will ModeRNA server do the same task?
 > Try using ModeRNA server.
 Compare automatically generated ModeRNA models with the original chains C and D. Did server only added missing residues without moving any other atoms?